|Nutrition Facts (per serving)|

 Risotto is arguably one of the most life-changing things you can make in a pressure cooker.
 The magical appliance strips away all of the vigorous stirring over a hot pot and swaps it for hands-free, worry-free cooking.
 It turns a dish that's reserved for special occasions into a dish you can make any night of the week, while still impressing your dinner guests.

 Don't make your risotto with the same old Arborio or short-grained rice.
-Add some nutrition and nutty flavor by using farro, an ancient grain that creates a lightly chewy and surprisingly creamy risotto.
+Add some nutty flavor by using farro, an ancient grain that creates a lightly chewy and surprisingly creamy risotto.
 Farro can be found in all health food shops and is often sitting next to the rice in grocery stores.
 Make sure you buy the commonly-found semi-pearled variety, which has some of the bran removed for faster cooking.

 This recipe works equally well with stovetop cookers and electric pressure cookers or multi-cookers.
 Note that the cooking time listed incorporates time for the cooker to come to pressure and release pressure.
 Add your choice of vegetables and serve with a nice salad for a complete meal.

 2 tablespoons butter